nus-comparch/looppoint/README.md

 # LoopPoint: Checkpoint-driven Sampled Simulation for Multi-threaded Applications (HPCA 2022)
 ## Abstract

-In this toolchain, we provide the source code needed to replicate the primary experiments demonstrated in the LoopPoint paper.
-The artifact provides scripts that comprise three parts:
+We provide a set of tools and the sources required to replicate the primary experiments demonstrated in the LoopPoint paper.
+The workflow comprises of three parts:
 1. profiling the application that enables multi-threaded sampling;
 1. sampled simulation of the selected regions;
 1. extrapolation of performance results, and plotting the key results.